claypilat/claypilat.github.io/applications.md

 - Yammer Enterprise license is required for integration
 - After enabling Yammer integreation, acitvity feeds are replaced by Yammer feeds
 - You can enable Yammer integration under Administration

+## Wordplace collaboration with Office 365

+- Collaboration is possible between Office 365 users (who do not  have a Dynamics 365 license) and Dynamics 365 users.
+- Collaboration via conversations, meetings, sharing documents and notes (With Outlook, SharePoint and OneNote)

+## Delve Integration

+- Delve manages your Dynamics 365 profile and discovers/organises information thats most relevant to you.
+- You can search content from Office 365 instances (providing that security is not compromised)
+- Information can be displayed on Dashboards
+- Delve integration can be enabled under Document Management

+!> Similar to OneNote Delve integration wont work unless you have SharePoint integration enabled